 Because accountants and bookkeepers are an organization's financial record-keepers and assistants to management, graduation from this two-year program with an AAS degree can lead to a number of good-paying employment opportunities.
 Students will learn the principles of accounting and the concepts behind the principles.
 Students receive up-to-date training on some of the latest software available.
 Payroll accounting, taxes, and managerial accounting are included in this program.
 With the general education and business courses required to obtain this degree, graduates are well equipped to compete for employment.
+This degree is available 100% online or with a combination of classes on campus and online.

 Course No. Course Title Credits

 General Education Requirements

 CIS 105 MICROCOMPUTER SOFTWARE APPLICATIONS I 3

-ECON 202 PRINCIPLES OF MACROECONOMICS 3 3 3
+ECON 202 3

-ENGL 3
+101 3

-ENGL 203 TECHNICAL WRITING II

 MATH 3

-MATH 112 BUSINESS MATHEMATICS 3 3 3
+MATH 112 BUSINESS MATHEMATICS 3 3 3 3 3 3 3

-PSYC 101 3
+PSYC 101 GENERAL PSYCHOLOGY 3

-PSYC 103 HUMAN RELATIONS IN THE WORKPLACE

 Total 18

 Technical Requirements

 ACCT 120 3

-ACCT 121 3 3
+ACCT 3 3 4

-ACCT 212 INTERMEDIATE ACCOUNTING I 4
+ACCT 4

-ACCT 213 INTERMEDIATE ACCOUNTING II 4
+ACCT 4

-ACCT 215 PAYROLL ACCOUNTING 4 3 3 3 3 3 3 2
+ACCT 4 3 3 3 3 3 3 2

-ACCT 218 TAX ACCOUNTING I 3
+ACCT TAX ACCOUNTING I 3

-ACCT 223 3
+ACCT 223 MANAGERIAL ACCOUNTING 3

 ACCT 227 EXCEL FOR ACCOUNTING 3

-ACCT 228 3
+ACCT 228 QUICKBOOKS ACCOUNTING 3

-ACCT 230 TOPICS AND ISSUES IN ACCOUNTING 3
+ACCT 3

-ACCT 2
+ACCT

-INTERNSHIP 2/3
+INTERNSHIP 2-3

-ACCT 285 OPTIONAL INTERNSHIP 0/1
+285 0-1

-BUS 129 ORAL COMMUNICATIONS IN BUSINESS 3
+BUS 3

-BUS 140 BUSINESS LAW 3
+BUS 3

 141 3

-210 3 3 3 3 3
+BUS 3 3 3 3 3 3

-224 3
+PERSONAL FINANCE 3

-BUS 228 PERSONAL INVESTMENTS
+BUS 228 PERSONAL INVESTMENTS -

-Total 52/53/54
+D • Total 52-53-54

-All r emedial coursework must be completed in the first sen nester.

-Prerequisite: Acceptable ACCUPLACER score or Basic Math/Elem Algebra.
+Prerequisite: Acceptable ACCUPLACER score or Basic Math/Elementary Algebra.